English

 Conflict Resolution Strategies

-Understand the three strategies PuppyOne uses to handle concurrent editing conflicts, and when to use each one.
+Understand the strategies PuppyOne uses to handle concurrent editing conflicts, and when to use each one.

 Three-way merge

 Three-way merge is the smartest way to handle concurrent edits.
-The system compares three versions to decide how to merge:
+The MUT engine compares three versions to decide how to merge:

 Base version